Chart Color Schemes

 Valentine - Eleebana is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Valentine-Eleebana showed lower cultural diversity, with 87.4% born in Australia, 94.7% being citizens, and 95.2% speaking English only at home.
-Christianity was the dominant religion, comprising 54.0%.
-Judaism was overrepresented at 0.2%, compared to 0.1% regionally.
+Valentine-Eleebana was found to have low cultural diversity, with 87.4% of its population born in Australia, 94.7% being citizens, and 95.2% speaking English only at home.
+Christianity is the dominant religion, comprising 54.0%.
+Judaism, however, is overrepresented at 0.2%, compared to 0.1% across Rest of NSW.

 Frequently Asked Questions - Diversity